-A sprightly 3 foot tall Elf, with golden skin, a pointy nose and ears, and emerald eyes, he still remembered arriving at Santa's North Pole Workshop 100 years before.
-There had been a large Elfin workforce then, but no new Elves since.
-The tasks, that Elves had traditionally performed, were now done in large subterranean robot factories.
-The other Elves had since died or been given early retirement.
-Over the transition, the massive increase in global demand for Christmas presents, had masked the trend to automation.
-Even the transportation of presents, to their human recipients, was largely automated these days and used mass teleportation devices, rather than the original reindeer sledges, which were really now only for marketing purposes.
-The manufacturing and logistical process was now controlled by an increasingly sophisticated AI.
-The original Santa had been dead for a century and what was left was a giant corporate machine which exploited humanities generosity for its own advantage.
+A sprightly three-foot-tall elf, with golden skin, a pointy nose and ears, and emerald eyes, he still remembered arriving at Santa's North Pole Workshop one hundred years before.
+There had been a large elfin workforce then, but no new elves since.
+The tasks, that elves had traditionally performed, were now done in large subterranean robot factories.
+The other elves had since died or been given early retirement.
+Over the transition, the massive increase in global demand for Christmas presents had masked the trend to automation.
+Even the transportation of presents, to their human recipients, was largely automated these days and used mass teleportation devices, rather than the original reindeer sleds, which were really now only for marketing purposes.
+The manufacturing and logistical process were now controlled by an increasingly sophisticated AI.
+The original Santa had been dead for a century and what was left was a giant corporate machine that exploited humanity's generosity for its own advantage.

-Given all the empty Elf apartments, Legolas could live where he wanted.
-He remembered choosing a large Elfin abode, previously reserved for managerial level Elves, sharing the place briefly with one of the most senior Elves of them all, called Dobbin, the last to die bar himself.
-He pondered the path, that had led him to this point, where he was ready to destroy the Workshop, that had once echoed to the sounds of Elfin laughter.
+Given all the empty elf apartments, Legolas could live where he wanted.
+He remembered choosing a large elfin abode, previously reserved for managerial level elves, sharing the place briefly with one of the most senior elves of them all, called Dobbin, the last to die bar himself.
+He pondered the path, that had led him to this point, where he was ready to destroy the Workshop, that had once echoed to the sounds of elfin laughter.
 He knew that if he pushed the button, on the remote control in his hand, then he would vaporize the floor under a giant magnet, used for the teleportation devices, dropping the magnet onto the AI below it, instantly wiping its hard drives and crushing its processing chips.
-A second linked explosion would take out the Workshop Fusion Reactor, deep beneath the ice pack.
-He doubted they could rebuild the workshop in less that 15 years, faced with this catastrophic degradation of their infrastructure.
+A second linked explosion would take out the Workshop fusion reactor, deep beneath the ice pack.
+He doubted they could rebuild the workshop in less than 15 years, faced with this catastrophic degradation of their infrastructure.

 What would Dobbin have done?

-He recalled his house mate Dobbin had written Christmas marketing literature, with a focus on improving consumers willingness to spend money, by redefining Christmas in terms of a 'spirit of generosity'.
-Dobbin was nearly 200 years old and an absolute genius, and had welcomed Legolas into his home as a breath of fresh air and apprentice.
-For a while they were the only Elves left.
-Dobbin had personally scripted a rough draft of the "Christmas Carol" for Charles Dickens, and even modern classics like the "Grinch".
+He recalled his housemate Dobbin had written Christmas marketing literature, with a focus on improving consumer's willingness to spend money, by redefining Christmas in terms of a "spirit of generosity."
+Dobbin was nearly two hundred years old and an absolute genius, and had welcomed Legolas into his home like a breath of fresh air and apprentice.
+For a while, they were the only elves left.
+Dobbin had personally scripted a rough draft of the "Christmas Carol" for Charles Dickens, and even modern classics like the "Grinch."
 He had also worked in the mysterious science department at the workshop.
 Legolas had enormous respect for Dobbin and was proud of having known him.
-Dobbin was proof positive of just how great an Elf could be.
+Dobbin was proof positive of just how great an elf could be.
 Just days after Legolas moved into his house Dobbin disappeared entirely.
 Before doing so, he had managed to slip Legolas an address and some instructions, written on a piece of paper.
-Legolas was to go to that address, meet a human called Clare, whom he could trust, and translate a book, in her possession, from Elvish into English.
+Legolas was to go to that address, meet a human called Clare, whom he could trust, and translate a book, in her possession, from elvish into English.
 He had been authorized once before to empower a chosen author, J.R.R.
 Tolkien, who had even named a character in the Lord of Rings after him by way of thanks.

 He thought about all the things that Clare had told him and that he had read for himself, in the book Dobbin had composed, from varied sources over his long life.
-These recollections made him all the more angry.
-When Clare had first seen Dobbin she had wondered if he was an alien, or one of Ireland's fabled Leprechauns.
+These recollections made him all the angrier.
+When Clare had first seen Dobbin she had wondered if he was an alien or one of Ireland's fabled Leprechauns.
 Being a geneticist, she had run DNA tests, and to her surprise had found that Dobbin was in fact human.
-Further investigation revealed customization to his DNA, that had shrunk his size, raised his IQ, made him more docile and compliant to authority, changed his features, lengthened his life and worst of all rendered him sterile.
+Further investigation revealed customization to his DNA, which had shrunk his size, raised his IQ, made him more docile and compliant to authority, changed his features, lengthened his life, and worst of all rendered him sterile.
 The conclusion was clear.
 Elves were made in an advanced lab, by modifying discarded, first trimester, human fetuses, not born, like normal people.
-Apparently since no more Elves were being made since Santa had died, they would all die out when Legolas, being the only Elf still alive, passed away.
+Apparently, since no more elves were being made since Santa had died, they would all die out when Legolas, being the only elf still alive, passed away.
 That made him feel useless, impotent, and redundant.
 He felt like some kind of scribal error about to be erased from history.
-Apparently Elves were now surplus to requirement and being replaced by machines.
+Apparently, elves were now surplus to requirement and being replaced by machines.
 A combination of humans and AI technology had now taken over their creative work.
-The technology in the workshop was some 300 years ahead of that generally available to the human population of the planet, but controlled by corporations who believed in what they called the "trickle down" effect.
-Basically all of this technology would be available to everyone one day, even so they controlled the speed at which it trickled down and their technological edge allowed them to control the planet, its wars and its profits.
+The technology in the workshop was some 300 years ahead of that generally available to the human population of the planet but controlled by corporations who believed in what they called the "trickle-down" effect.
+Basically, all of this technology would be available to everyone one day, even so, they controlled the speed at which it trickled down and their technological edge allowed them to control the planet, its wars, and its profits.